Why is General Counsel turnover so high? And what can you do about it?

 They did something and found there was some sort of reward to the activity (praise from their grandfather, success in a competition, luck at finding a rare stamp).
 The big dopamine hit from that reward did the rest, carving a deep neural pathway, and suddenly they had a 'passion'.
 They spend their time searching for that next ‘hit’.

 The passions you have as a child are likely to be different from the passions you have as an adult.
 So ‘following your passions’ is unlikely to be the best course.
-If it was, I would be running a lolly shop now.

 I didn't wake up passionate about transforming the legal industry, I can assure you.
 I built my passion.